The 2024/25 Core Surgical Training CT1 and Improving Surgical Training ST1 National Selection portfolio scoring process is described in detail below.

 I have delivered at least 4 sessions of that teaching

-A You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a regional teaching programme.
+A You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a teaching programme.

 As part of this process, you will have had input into the programme objectives and outline of sessions delivered